ls1intum/Artemis/docs/user/exams/students_guide.rst

 ^^^^^^^^^^^^^^
 - The welcome screen gives you an overview of all the important information you need about the exam.
 - Carefully read through the instructions.
-- Once you have read them, ``confirm`` that you will follow the rules and sign with your full name.
+- Once you have read them, confirm that you will follow the rule, sign with your full name and click |start|.

     .. note::
         Your full name represents your signature.
 You can find your full name as registered on Artemis below the input field.